Reproductive Biology Unit (RBU)

 The centre also aims at developing botanical pesticides from local products as an alternative to conventional pesticides which are not only harmful to health but also to the environment.

 The centre however still lacks basic modern equipment for extraction and characterization of the plant products, proper laboratory space to work in and infrastructure.

 Dr Oduma profile cont.

-Dr. J.A.
-Oduma is a highly trained Reproductive Physiology scholar having received her postgraduate training both locally at University of Nairobi and internationally at Cambridge University UK, St Andrews in Scotland and University of Giessen in Germany.
-Has been a visiting scholar/consultant at WHO headquaters in Geneva and Meharry Medical Collage in Nashville USA.
+Dr J.A.
+Oduma is a highly trained Reproductive Physiology scholar having received her postgraduate training both locally at the University of Nairobi and internationally at Cambridge University UK, St Andrews in Scotland and the University of Giessen in Germany.
+Has been a visiting scholar/consultant at WHO headquarters in Geneva and Meharry Medical College in Nashville USA.
 The collaboration with Meharry is a study on the link between lifestyle factors and breast cancer in African women.
 She is currently the head of Reproductive Biology Unit- one of the research centres within the department through which several PhD and Master’s students have been and are being trained on various aspects of reproduction.
-Dr Oduma has also worked as a regional coordinator with Premiere Healthcare Inc, a US based organization that provides services like monitoring and evaluation of clinical trials especially of ARVs in the management of HIV.
+Dr Oduma has also worked as a regional coordinator with Premiere Healthcare Inc, a US-based organization that provides services like monitoring and evaluation of clinical trials especially of ARVs in the management of HIV.
 Overall research interest is on environmental insults on reproduction and the development of appropriate animal model/s to study the effect of such insults.
-Dr Oduma is a member of the College of Biological and Physical Sciences Health and safety committee and is also a consultant/trainer on health and safety at the work place.
+Dr Oduma is a member of the College of Biological and Physical Sciences Health and safety committee and is also a consultant/trainer on health and safety at the workplace.